-- SIGN, ABANDONED.
+SIGN, ABANDONED.
 Any sign and/or its supporting sign structure which remains without a message or whose display surface remains blank for a period of one (1) year or more, or any sign which pertains to a time, event or purpose which no longer applies, shall be deemed to have been abandoned.
 Signs applicable to a business temporarily suspended because of a change in ownership or management of such business shall not be deemed abandoned unless the property remains vacant for a period of one (1) year or more.
 Any sign remaining after demolition of a principal structure shall be deemed to be abandoned.
-Signs which are present because of being legally established nonconforming signs or signs which have required a conditional use permit or a variance shall also be subject to the definition of abandoned sign. - SIGN, AWNING.
-A sign or graphic printed on or in some fashion attached directly to the awning material. - SIGN, BANNER.
+Signs which are present because of being legally established nonconforming signs or signs which have required a conditional use permit or a variance shall also be subject to the definition of abandoned sign.

+SIGN, AWNING.
+A sign or graphic printed on or in some fashion attached directly to the awning material.

+SIGN, BANNER.
 A temporary sign typically made of cloth, plastic or vinyl materials.

-Banner signs shall not be used as permanent signage. - SIGN, BILLBOARD.
-A sign structure with a surface area over one hundred (100) square feet per surface that identifies or communicates a commercial or non-commercial message. - SIGN, BUSINESS VEHICLE IDENTIFICATION.
+SIGN, BILLBOARD.
+A sign structure with a surface area over one hundred (100) square feet per surface that identifies or communicates a commercial or non-commercial message.

+SIGN, BUSINESS VEHICLE IDENTIFICATION.
 A sign that is permanently mounted or otherwise permanently affixed to a vehicle, trailer, or semitrailer which identifies the business, products, or services with which the vehicle, trailer, or semitrailer is related.
 For purposes of this definition, magnetic and adhesive signs shall be considered as being permanently affixed.
 This definition shall also include non-permanently affixed signs that do not exceed 32 square feet erected in concert with a legally operating wayside stand.
-Bumper stickers and similarly sized adhesive decals shall not be considered business vehicle identification signs. - SIGN, CANOPY.
+Bumper stickers and similarly sized adhesive decals shall not be considered business vehicle identification signs.

+SIGN, CANOPY.
 A sign that is mounted, painted, or otherwise applied on or attached to a freestanding canopy or structural protective cover over an outdoor service area.
-An awning or a marquee is not a canopy. - SIGN, CHANGEABLE COPY.
-A sign designed to allow the changing of copy through manual, mechanical, or electrical means including time and temperature. - SIGN, DIRECTIONAL.
-An on-site sign for the purpose of making specific locations known and to assist in finding these locations (e.g. "Parking," "Shipping Receiving Area"). - SIGN, ELECTRONIC VARIABLE MESSAGE.
-Signs whose message are changed at reasonable intervals by electronic process or remote control and whose movement is the periodic changing of information against a solid, colorless background, engineered for maximum legibility and readability, and having a constant light level and glare reduced screens.
-This definition does not include static time and temperature displays which only change when necessary for accuracy.
+An awning or a marquee is not a canopy.

+SIGN, CHANGEABLE COPY.
+A sign designed to allow the changing of copy through manual, mechanical, or electrical means including time and temperature.